lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 In the diagram, you can see that the Presenter communicates with the Router.
 As far as the child VIP-Stack is concerned, the Router is a black box - it does not matter that the Router is actually another VIP-stack.

-The following diagram details the interaction that occurs between a parent VIP Router and its initial child.
+Here is a diagram that details the interactions between a parent VIP Router when presenting its initial child:

 ![RouterInstantiationOfFirstChildSequence]({{ site.url }}/assets/RouterInstantiationOfFirstChildSequence.png)

 ### The ViewController

-The role of a Router's ViewController is the same as it would be without VIPER: to perform the work of changing scenes.
+The role of a Router's ViewController class is the same as it would be without VIPER: to perform the work of changing scenes.

 A custom Router (a UIKit container ViewController) sends all of the events that it receives, including lifecycle events, to the Presenter.
 The viewDidLoad is implemented as it would be in any other VIP module: